aghast/lbac-python/ch02/expressions.rst

 simple expression case, and it looks like this code should work, but it turns out there is a bug in the `get_char` code - the :py:meth:`File.read` method is defined as being able to return an empty string in cases when no bytes are available for reading.
-This is intended for asynchronous devices - like a keyboard - where it makes sense to check for some input now, and check again later in case the user types something.
+This is intended for asynchronous devices- like a keyboard- where it makes sense to check for some input now, and check again later in case the user types something.
 But for our :py:class:`StringIO` objects, returning an empty string means that the object has reached its end, and so we should consider that to mean EOF for